4lhc/MiBand-HRX/README.md

 # MiBand-HRX
-Library to work with Xiaomi MiBand HRX Edition Accelerometer Data(Support python2/python3).
+Library to work with Xiaomi MiBand HRX Edition Accelerometer Data.
 Intended for extraction of accelerometer data only, for experimentaions with ROS and gesture recognition.

 I couldn't find a solution that worked with MiBand HRX edition as the HRX edition.